How does the Tinplate Can Handle seal to prevent leaks or spills?

 What is the connection mechanism of Tinplate Can Handle?

-The connection mechanism of a tinplate can handle refers to how the handle is securely attached to the body of the can.
+tinplate can handle refers to how the handle is securely attached to the body of the can.
 This mechanism is designed to provide a strong and reliable connection while ensuring that the handle is firmly in place and can effectively support the weight of the can and its contents.
 The specific connection mechanism can vary based on the design of the can, the handle, and the intended use.
 Here are some common connection mechanisms for tinplate can handles:

 Crimping or Folding: This is a widely used method where the handle is folded or crimped around the edge of the can body.
 The handle's ends are bent to grip the can's rim securely.
 This mechanism provides a simple and effective connection that helps prevent the handle from coming loose.